pflanze/functional-perl/htmlgen/README.md

 (todo: ask/try?), but at least the side-effects would be channeled to some extent?)

-While we're explaining code: `Htmlgen::Toc` is one of the classes that follow the `Htmlgen::PXMLMapper` api (for others see the sub-packages in `Htmlgen::Linking`), which take a few configuration values (in a way similar to how currying might be used in functional languages that don't support OO) and are then used to build a hash table (by `pxml_name_to_mapper` in the [`gen`](gen) script) which is passed to
+While we're explaining code: `FunctionalPerl::Htmlgen::Toc` is one of the classes that follow the `FunctionalPerl::Htmlgen::PXMLMapper` api (for others see the sub-packages in `FunctionalPerl::Htmlgen::Linking`), which take a few configuration values (in a way similar to how currying might be used in functional languages that don't support OO) and are then used to build a hash table (by `pxml_name_to_mapper` in the [`gen`](gen) script) which is passed to